Advancing interoperability through regulatory reform

 Interoperability Management Plan (IMP)

-To improve interoperability, the NTC is developing a new regulatory requirement in the RSNL National Regulations.
+To improve interoperability, the NTC has developed a new regulatory requirement in the RSNL National Regulations.